imsalmanmalik/Linux-Basics-Complete-Course-With-Notes-Slides/docs/07-Networking/04-Troubleshooting.md

 # TROUBLESHOOTING

-  - In this lecture we will be going to troubleshooting the issue that **`salman`** is facing.
+  - In this lecture we will be going to troubleshooting the issue that **`bob`** is facing.
-  - salman is not able to reach to the repository server and he get the error as show below.
+  - bob is not able to reach to the repository server and he get the error as show below.

     ![site](../../images/site.PNG)